The Southern Dutchess News - Printers & Publishers

 By Goldee Greene, Staff Writer/Arts & Entertainment

-York City to honor the memory of Pete and Toshi Seeger.
-The festival
+through the 21 to honor the memory of the late Pete and Toshi Seeger

 This free script provided by